dsa-org/onboarding/docs/StatLinkRunthrough.md

 - Account tab - add an additional owner to your player's profile
 - Data Entry > Self Enter Data for your own player profile (for example, 1.5 Mile Run).

-3. View Search and Discovery
+## View Search and Discovery
 - Use the filters to search for athletes (Sport, Position, Height, Score Range, etc.)
 - Search for a player name
 - Follow a player
+- Add a player to your team
+- Contact a player
 - Search for a team name

 WORK IN PROGRESS